llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * `acc_hostptr`
         * As in other OpenACC implementations, Clacc's implementation of `acc_hostptr` has poor performance.
-Calls to `acc_hostptr` are not recommended in production code but may be useful for debugging.
+Calls to `acc_hostptr` are not recommended in production code but might be useful for debugging.
         * OpenACC 3.1 is unclear about the behavior for shared memory.
           Clacc returns the specified device pointer in that case.